-This morning, another type of creation advocate sent me a message at the domain of the Creation Science Hall of Fame.
+This morning, pill another type of creation advocate sent me a message at the domain of the Creation Science Hall of Fame.
 Some advocates choose not to dispute the conventional wisdom that the earth is old.
-However old the earth might be, they say, is still not long enough for evolution to take place unless God guided it.
+However old the earth might be, order they say, troche is still not long enough for evolution to take place unless God guided it.
 Opposed to this “old earth” view is the “young earth” view: that the earth is not nearly so old as conventional scientists insist.

 Greg Neyman holds to the old earth view.
 He began a ministry, that he called Answers in Creation, but now calls Old Earth Ministries.
 (Obviously he must distinguish his ministry from Ken Ham’s Answers in Genesis.)
 This morning he wrote: